 Once you have selected your new place, you need to finalize your office relocation project plan to make the process as easy as possible.
 Before the moving trucks come, make sure you’ve finalized the lease for the new location and notified your current landlord of your move-out date.
 Advise your staff far in advance of the date and location of the move.
 Create a master list of everything, like mail services and bank accounts, that might be affected by moving, then send them moving notices.
 Bid and draft a contract with a moving company.
 You can also consider hiring an interior designer for the new office.
 Hold a meeting with everyone involved with the move at your new location at least three weeks in advance to ensure all details are covered and all responsibilities are clear.

 It’s now time to get into the fine details.
 You should reserve elevators and loading docks for moving day and inventory everything you plan to bring along.
-A good rule of the thumb is to plan to move any non-essential items first, then tackle bigger pieces.
+A good rule of thumb is to plan to move any non-essential items first, then tackle bigger pieces.
 Another best practice is to label all boxes before the move.
 Audit your building keys and store them safely.
 Arrange for the storage or disposal of old files.
-Look into updated or new contracts for internet, utilities, office supplies and other equipment like printers.
-Order updated stationery, business cards and checks, plus any new office furniture or decor you might need.
+Look into updated or new contracts for internet, utilities, office supplies, and other equipment like printers.
+Order updated stationery, business cards, and checks, plus any new office furniture or decor you might need.
 Make sure you’re listed in the new building directory.

 On the employee side, there are plenty of other ways to prepare.
 Organize a staff moving committee if there is enough interest or need, then delegate responsibilities.
 Schedule and prepare an agenda for an employee moving meeting.
 Finalize a new seating plan or layout.
 Assign moving supervisors from each department who can look over more specific needs.
 Schedule post-move training for safety procedures.
 Distribute access cards and keys to your employees for easy access.
-Develop a master relocation project schedule, including packing, unpacking, stocking and cleanup.
+Develop a master relocation project schedule, including packing, unpacking, stocking, and cleanup.
 You want to be operational as soon as possible after the move.
-Verify your moving insurance, set security procedures and make sure you can access the new location.
-Arrange for your staff to tour new premises a few weeks prior to the move to get acquainted to the new space.
+Verify your moving insurance, set security procedures, and make sure you can access the new location.
+Arrange for your staff to tour new premises a few weeks prior to the move to get acquainted with the new space.

 Thanks to all the planning before the big day, it might seem anticlimactic when it actually comes.
 Arrange with your building manager to have the air conditioning on during the move.
 Begin installing big equipment like servers as soon as possible.
-Keep an eye on your emergency contact list of experts for elevator maintenance, utilities, internet and moving.
+Keep an eye on your emergency contact list of experts for elevator maintenance, utilities, internet, and moving.
 Safety is your first and biggest priority.
 While the process is happening, make sure that you’re focusing both on big-picture stuff and smaller details, making sure that everyone knows their role and is contributing equally.
 Your employees should have the day off, and you’ll likely make the move over a weekend.

 Everything is inside and the movers have driven away.
 Now the harder work begins.
 Install and test your routers, computers, telephones and printers, making sure each works and troubleshooting as you go along.
 Devise and internally distribute a new phone list and office map, outlining the locations of departments, administrators and managers.
 Complete a detailed walkthrough of the premises, noting any issues or damages to report to the moving company or building owner.
 Audit the final invoice from the moving company against your contract.